Nicole George MBACP, MA, MSc Psychological Counselling, MSc Psychology, MBPS

 My therapeutic approach is collaborative and pluralistic.
 These means I don't adhere to one particular method or technique of therapy delivery.
-Depending on your particular situation, an experience of therapy is jointly created that aims to help that person get closer to their unique potential and desired life outcomes.
+Depending on your particular situation, an experience of therapy is jointly created that aims to help the person get closer to their unique potential and desired life outcomes.
 This way of working is informed by humanistic principles and ideas from a broad range of philosophical and psychotherapeutic disciplines.
 These include psychodynamic theory and third wave cognitive-behavioural techniques that are pluralistically adapted to meet the needs of each individual client.

 Training, qualifications & experience

 I have an MSc in Psychological Counselling, an MSc in Psychology and a post-graduate diploma in psychodynamic counselling (PG-Dip Counselling) (University of Sussex).
 I worked for a number of years as an addiction treatment therapist for the Priory Group.
 My work in the NHS has included neuropsychiatry (2.5 years), health psychology (1 year) and working with the Voices Clinic (2 years).
 I have also held a full time post working for the NHS Veterans' Treatment, Liaison and Intervention Service (TILS).

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.